directdemocracy-vote/www/white_paper.md

 #### Vote Ballot Mismatch

 If for a *S<sub>R</sub>* there is more *votes* than *ballots*, then the station is considered as cheating.
-It that happens, the reputation of the station is immediately distrusted and all its *votes* and *ballots* are ignored.
+If that happens, the reputation of the station is immediately distrusted and all its *votes* and *ballots* are ignored.
 This is unlikely to happen as the interest of stations is to maintain a high reputation on a large number of referendums.

 #### Citizen Voting Twice